kukuu/Technopedia/README.md

  Raw data is data that has not yet been processed for a purpose.
 Much associated with Data Lake.
 Because of this, data lakes typically require much larger storage capacity than data warehouses.

+## Continuous Integration

+CI is a development practice that requires developers to integrate code into a shared repository several times a day.
+Each check-in is then verified by an automated build, allowing teams to detect problems early.

+The goal of Continuous Integration is to provide rapid feedback so that if a defect is introduced into the code base, it can be identified and corrected as soon as possible.
+Continuous integration software tools can be used to automate the testing and build a document trail.

+A CI/CD tool such as Jenkins or Travis CI is used to automate the steps and provide reporting.

+How do you achieve continuous integration?

+1. Maintain a code repository.

+2. Automate the build.

+3. Make the build self-testing.

+4. Everyone commits to the baseline every day.

+5. Every commit (to baseline) should be built.

+6. Keep the build fast.

+7. Test in a clone of the production environment.

 ## Benefits of REACT

 1. Used for Single Page Applications